terra-money/docs/docs/learn/terra-station/get-started/terra-station-extension.md

 ## Next steps

 For on-the-go transactions, check out the Terra Station mobile app.
-For more guides on how to use other Station features, visit the [How to](/How-to/Terra-Station) section.
+To learn how to use other Station features, visit the [Station guides](../station-guides/README.md).